zestsoftware/collective.sendaspdf/README.rst

        cd ${buildout:directory}/parts/wkhtmltopdf
        mv wkhtmltopdf-amd64 wkhtmltopdf
        chmod +x wkhtmltopdf

+As you can see in this configuration, the zserver-threads number has been pushed to 7.
+This avoids troubles with threads locks when multiple PDFs are rendered at the same time.
+7 threads work fine when rendering 5 PDFs of the same page at the same time.

 You might have some changes to do depending on the architecture you are using (this example is for the amd64 architecture)